 Because we felt safe.

-I feel like there are these whole seasons of time in life and in relationships - especially whenever big, important decisions need to be made - where there are so many interpersonal dynamics and conflicting opinions (hello, American election) and just crazy stuff flying around that it feels like being pulled up into a tornado.
-You’re flying through the air wondering where this thing is going to land and what life is going to look like on the other side.
+I feel like there are these whole seasons of time in life and in relationships - especially whenever big, important decisions need to be made - when you feel like you’re flying through the air, wondering where this thing is going to land and what life is going to look like on the other side.
 It can be terrifying.

 Let all who take refuge in you rejoice;

 that those who love your name may exult in you.